 2.)
-Who was your favorite player growing up?
+Who was your favorite baseball player growing up?
 Why?

-5.)
-What do you feel went well in 2012?
-What do you feel you need to work on for 2013?
+8.)
+What do you feel went well in 2015?
+What are your goals for 2016?

 9.)
 Favorite TV show?
+Favorite food?

 10.)
 Lastly, what advice would you give to kids who are just starting out that dream of playing professional baseball one day?